csgillespie/dratTravis/README.md

  * [Drat](https://github.com/eddelbuettel/drat) is a useful little package, for, *inter-alia*, using github *gh-pages* as an R repository
  * [Travis](https://github.com/craigcitro/r-travis) is a hosted continuous integration service.
- It is integrated with GitHub and offers first class support for a number of languages, but importantly, R.
+ It is integrated with gitHub and offers first class support for a number of languages, but importantly, R.

-This package illustrates how to automatically update a `drat` github repository, for a *successful* travis build.
+This package illustrates how to automatically update a `drat` github repository, on a *successful* travis build.

 ## Getting Started